Dasharo/open-source-firmware-validation/docs/concurrent-tests.md

 - CPF under load

-The tests are a good target of converting to concurrent execution, because they all run in the same environment, have the and have the same requirements (single OS, with/without load).
+The tests are a good target of converting to concurrent execution, because they all run in the same environment and have the same requirements (single OS, with/without load).

 To help visualise where the concurrency can be performed, the tests are split